-- With manual exposure shooting, AE lock and exposure compensation cannot be set. - Changing the aperture during movie shooting is not recommended since variations in the exposure, due to the drive of the lens aperture, will be recorded. - If you use a lens whose aperture changes while you zoom, you should not zoom while shooting a movie.
+- With manual exposure shooting, AE lock and exposure compensation cannot be set. - Changing the shutter speed or aperture during movie shooting is not recommended since variations in the exposure will be recorded. - If you use a lens whose aperture changes while you zoom, you should not zoom while shooting a movie.
 Zooming while shooting a movie may record changes in the exposure. - If you shoot a movie under fluorescent lighting, the movie image might flicker.